Oleftalsperre

 Are there guided tours?

-Current information on guided tours is not available.
-Check the official website for updates regarding any available educational programs.
+Check the official website for information on any available guided tours or educational programs.

 What’s the best time to visit?